 2. Book your flight

 To maximize your chances of finding a convenient & affordable flight, it's best to book your flight as soon as you've booked your climb.
 Kilimanjaro International Airport is conveniently located within 20-60 minutes drive of most hotels in Moshi and Arusha, which are both commonly used as a base to climb Kilimanjaro.
-It is best to arrive at least 2 nights before the start of your climb and to depart a day after you finish your climb.
+It is best to arrive 2 nights before the start of your climb and to depart a day after you finish your climb.
 If constrained by time, it is also possible – but not recommendable – to arrive on the evening prior to the start of your climb, and to depart on the evening of your last climbing day.